Communication Best Practices

 I hope this letter finds you well.
 I am writing to address the outstanding debt of [Amount Owed] on behalf of [Debtor’s Name], which remains unresolved.
 We fully acknowledge the financial obligation and are committed to finding a fair and efficient resolution.

 To settle this matter amicably, we propose a settlement of [Proposed Settlement Amount], which represents [Percentage] of the outstanding balance.
-Considering the current financial situation, this amount is a reasonable offer and would enable both parties to avoid further legal proceedings or complications.
+Due to financial hardship, this amount is a reasonable offer and would enable both parties to avoid further legal proceedings or complications.

 Proposed Payment Terms: